 A comprehensive early learning and child care program, including provisions for special needs children and pay increases for child care workers (most of whom earn less than the living wage), should be a high priority for the province.
 Child care fees are the second-largest expense for most young families after housing.
-In the Fraser Valley living wage calculation, child care outpaces housing as the number-one expense.
 Moreover, there is a shortage of child care spaces and the quality of care available is inconsistent across providers.
 Providing this service publicly would remove a huge financial burden from thousands of low-income households.